Webflow-Examples/Apps-v2-Hybrid-Auth-Demo/README.md

 -   `GITHUB_ID` - Your GitHub app ID.
 Used for OAuth.
 -   `GITHUB_SECRET` - Your GitHub app secret.
 Used for OAuth.
--   `NEXTAUTH_SECRET` - A secret string used to encrypt session data.
+-   `NEXTAUTH_SECRET` - Any secret string that can be used to encrypt session data.
 -   `NEXTAUTH_URL` - The base URL for the NextAuth.js endpoints.
 -   `NEXT_PUBLIC_WEBFLOW_DESIGNER_EXT_URL` - The URL for the Webflow designer extension.
 Replace `<ext-id>` with your extension ID.
 Can be localhost for development.
 -   `CLIENT_ID` - Your Webflow API client ID.